 - Review and draft contractual agreements with funding sources, partners, and contractors.

 - Ensure organizational compliance in project implementation, expenditures, contracting and data/information management with grant agreements.

 - Participate in evaluation of programs, projects and conservation strategies and procedures.

-- Supervise direct report: Seven Mile Creek Watershed Coordinator in St. Peter.
+- Supervise direct report: GRG Watershed Coordinator in St. Peter.